 Once you have familiarized yourself with all the markings used on maps, it is time to locate your destination.
 This is done by means of a grid.
 The map is divided into squares, and those squares are referenced as rows and columns, bearing numbers for one and letters for the other.

 These designations will appear in bars along the outer edges of the map, acting as a picture frame, if you will, and will be duplicated opposite each other.
-Let's use the illustration at right for our example.
+Let's use the illustration below for our example.

 Educational and Fun